brennanfreeze/leetCodePractice/README.md

 This repo is updated daily following a weekly grouping of selected topics.
 The list is from: https://neetcode.io/roadmap
-Current group of topics: Array and Hashmaps
+Current group of topics: Two pointers and stack